 SLEEP: Belgrade, Serbia

 Breakfast on Monday will be our last group meal… but the fun doesn’t have to end there.
-It’s May 1st – International Workers’ Day – a holiday marked with parades, festivities, and barbecues in the park.
+If you still have the energy, I’ll be glad to provide you with a map of more things to see and do in the Serbian capital.
 When you’ve had your fill, Belgrade has one of the best-connected airports in the Balkans, making it easy to plan the next stage of your journey from here.

 Testimonials for Previous Tours